Heading Sources

 Dual Antenna Heading

 For devices that support dual GNSS antenna input, this is the heading source that provides the most accurate heading while GNSS is available.
 Dual antenna heading only works when a good GNSS fix is available to both antennas.
 It requires a clear view of the sky with minimal nearby sources of interference or multipath.
-The greater the antenna separation, the higher the accuracy (see Dual Antenna Heading Accuracy).
+The greater the antenna separation, the higher the accuracy (see Navigation Specifications).
 A minimum antenna separation of 0.5 metres is required.

 Boreas will operate with a single primary antenna connected, but this will prevent dual-antenna heading being used, although velocity heading will still be possible.